Train carrying GOP lawmakers to retreat hits trash truck, one dead

 The retreat was to proceed with an adjusted program including include a moment of prayer and a security briefing from the sergeant at arms and Capitol police, the Congressional Institute said in the statement.

-Rep. Phil Roe of Tennessee said during a news conference from the retreat later Wednesday that during the morning train ride, the lawmakers had been happy after Trump's State of the Union address but that "in a millisecond ... that changed."
+Rep. Phil Roe, of Tennessee, said during a news conference from the retreat that during the train ride, the lawmakers had been happy after Trump's State of the Union address but that "in a millisecond ... that changed."

 Flake said the crash and its aftermath felt all too familiar, seven months after he survived the shooting at a Virginia baseball field that left House Republican Whip Steve Scalise of Louisiana and three other people wounded.